raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

 [method decorators]: https://github.com/wycats/javascript-decorators

-[^ES.later]: By "ES.later," we mean some future version of ECMAScript that is likely to be approved eventually, but for the moment exists only in transpilers like [Babel](http://babeljs.io).
+[^ESdotlater]: By "ES.later," we mean some future version of ECMAScript that is likely to be approved eventually, but for the moment exists only in transpilers like [Babel](http://babeljs.io).
 Obviously, using any ES.later feature in production is a complex decision requiring many more considerations than can be enumerated in a blog post.

 ---